+65 6659 8878Same-Day Quote

 Basic Consumer Trackers

-These are low-cost temperature/humidity trackers marketed broadly for home or casual use — often sold with vague or unverified accuracy claims and no calibration support.
-They can be adequate for casual monitoring (checking if a home fridge is roughly cold enough) but are not appropriate for any application where the reading needs to be defensible: regulatory compliance, client documentation, or quality audits.
+These are low-cost temperature/humidity trackers marketed broadly for home or casual use, often sold with vague or unverified accuracy claims and no calibration support.
+They can be adequate for casual monitoring, checking if a home fridge is roughly cold enough, but aren't appropriate where the reading needs to be defensible: regulatory compliance, client documentation, or quality audits.

 Where they fall short for professional use: No traceable calibration path, limited or no documented accuracy specification, and typically no professional reporting output suitable for audit purposes.